joshuaoni/atg-website/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using Bootstrap and with [Create React App](https://github.com/facebook/create-react-app).

 ## Live Link
 [ATG Website](https://precious-scone-7b1986.netlify.app/)